miage-lille/my-profile/doc/architecture.md

 ### Code Formater

 This project include a setup of [prettier](https://prettier.io/), a code formater for Javascript.
-If you are using probably should install the [prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and activate the "Format on save" option.
+If you are using VSCode, you should install the [prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and activate the "Format on save" option.

 ### Test Frameworks (optional)